Plan Your Visit to Mainz, Germany

 Mainz history goes back to when the Romans built a fort here around the 1st century BC.
 The name “Mainz” may have derived from the Roman name for the river, Main.
 But until the 20th century, it was referred to in English as Mayence.
 Besides this temple, there are other ruins nearby including the site of the original Roman citadel where there is a cenotaph raised by legionaries to commemorate their hero Drusus.
 Among the sites are the ruins of an aqueduct and theatre.
 Some of the artifacts of Roman times can be viewed in the Museum of Antike Schiffahrt and Mainz’s most important museum, the Landesmuseum.

 Although much of Mainz was destroyed during the war, it has retained much of its beautiful old architecture.
 It’s the largest city and capital of Rhineland-Palatinate, located on the west bank of the river Rhine about 40 kilometers northeast of Frankfurt.

-Mainz is home to a Carnival, the Mainzer Fassenacht, originating in the 19th century.
-We walked around the carnival square where there’s a statue of Friedrich von Schiller, a 19th century writer and poet for whom the Square is named.
+Mainz is home to a Carnival, the Mainzer Fastnacht, originating in the 19th century.
+We walked around the carnival square where there’s a statue of Friedrich von Schiller, a 19th-century writer and poet for whom the Square is named.
 The Carnival is held on Rosenmontag (Rose Monday), before Ash Wednesday and is one of the city’s biggest celebrations.